Call us 08 6244 0985

 • If there’s no Will, the estate is handled under WA’s intestacy laws (often causing complications).

-Being named as an executor in a Will is both an honour and a responsibility.
-It means someone trusted you to carry out their final wishes and manage their affairs after they’ve gone.
-But it can also feel overwhelming — especially if you’re navigating grief, family dynamics, or legal paperwork for the first time.
+Being named as an executor in a Will means someone trusted you to carry out their final wishes and manage their affairs after they’ve gone.
+But it is also a heavy responsibility and can feel overwhelming — especially if you’re navigating grief, family dynamics, or legal paperwork for the first time.

 • Identify and value all assets and liabilities